 Sidelights are those tall, thin windows typically found on the sides of the front door in several homes.
 Choosing the right window treatment for sidelight windows is especially important for a few reasons.
-First, sidelights are a focal point of your house, since most people's gaze is naturally drawn to the front door of the house.
-Second, people–from the mailman to guests to traveling salesmen–will see them up close, which means that a sidelight window treatment all the more important to ensure you keep your privacy.
+First, sidelights are a focal point of your home, since most people's gaze is naturally drawn to the front door of the house.
+Second, people–from the mailman to guests to traveling salesmen–will see them up close, which means that a sidelight window covering all the more important to ensure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do they offer your home classy looks and top-notch privacy, but they’re also the easiest window treatment to get customized for long, thin sidelight windows.

 French doors are a typical sight connected to patios or back yards.
 French doors are hinged double doors, usually with large glass panels, so Houston residents have a serious opportunity to improve their style and light control.
 French doors open and close often, so they would do best with a durable window treatment that still lets you alter the amount of light you let come through the window.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re installed directly onto the frame and are extremely damage-resistant, shutters are the perfect window treatment for French doors.
 Their timeless looks and energy-efficiency are added benefits for your French door.